arijitmazumdar/todo-app-quarkus/README.md

 ./mvnw package -Pnative -Dnative-image.container-runtime=docker docker build -f src/main/docker/Dockerfile.native -t arijitmazumdar/todo-app-quarkus .
 ```
 * To run everything together, I have ran postgre docker and application docker in the same docker network.
 And then send the new DB URL as environment variable to the app docker.
 The script is located under `src/scripts` directory.
-Running the script is super easy as mentioned below. **If the script breaks in between one need to delete docker resources manually.
-The script will break if ran after successfully.**
+Running the script is super easy as mentioned below. **If docker network already available it won't create but docker containers will be re-created**
 ```
 bash -x ./src/scripts/deployDocker.sh
 ```

+My experiences and learnings to build this can be found here.